spatelsuy/Text-Audio-Summarization-GenAI/README.md

 ## 📌 Text & Audio Summarization with Generative AI

-This repository provides Python scripts for summarizing text and audio using **Generative AI** models like IBM Granite, BART, and Whisper.
-It enables automatic summarization of long transcripts and audio recordings for efficient information retrieval. 🚀
+This repository provides Python scripts for summarizing text and audio using **Generative AI** models.
+It enables automatic summarization of long transcripts and audio recordings for meeting minutes and efficient information retrieval.

-### 🔥 Features
+### 📝 Features
 ✅ Summarizes large text documents
 ✅ Converts speech to text and extracts key insights
 ✅ Uses state-of-the-art AI models (IBM Granite, BART, Whisper)